Help Center

 Message Bookmarks

 Bookmarks let you categorize important messages so you can track them later.
 Unlike pins, which simply highlight a message, bookmarks assign a specific tag that describes the nature of the message.
+Bookmarks are personal — each teammate manages their own.

-Bookmark Types
+Bookmark Tags

 • Decision — A conclusion or agreement reached in the conversation.